American Indian languages

 Yes, the Shinnecocks made dugout canoes by hollowing out large trees.
 They used them for transportation and for ocean fishing trips.

-Here is a website with pictures of different American Indian boat types.
+Here is a website with pictures of a Native canoe.

 Over land, the Shinnecocks used dogs as pack animals.